ULHPC/tutorials/advanced/RESIF/README.md

 ## Using the software environment available on the UL HPC platform

-Before starting this tutorial, please make sure you are on a compute node of Gaia/Chaos and not on the access node.
+Before starting this tutorial, please make sure you are on a compute node of Gaia and not on the access node.
 To get resources on a compute node, use the following command:
 `(access)$> oarsub -I -l nodes=1,walltime=1:00:00`
 (for more details about this command and the node reservation process on the clusters, please referer to the [ULHPC documentation](https://hpc.uni.lu/users/docs/oar.html).)